snl-dakota/dakota/docs/user/usingdakota/inputfile/model.rst

 functions can be of any form, but often a Gaussian bell-shaped function or splines are used.
 Our implementation uses a Gaussian radial basis function.
 The weights are determined via a linear least squares solution approach.
 See :cite:p:`Orr96` for more details.
-This surrogate model supports the domain decomposition option, further explained in `1.4.3.10 <#models:surf:piecewise_decomp>`__.
+This surrogate model supports the :ref:`domain decomposition option
+<models:surf:piecewise_decomp>`.

 .. _`models:surf:mls`: